 - 20.1.
 Personal data that is no longer needed will be disposed of securely.
 Personal data that has become inaccurate or out of date will also be disposed of securely, where it is not possible or there is no need to rectify or update it. - 20.2.
 Chadsgrove will shred paper-based records and delete electronic files.
 The school may also use a third party (currently Shred-it) to safely dispose of records on the school's behalf.
-If this occurs, the school will require the third party to provide sufficient guarantees that it complies with data protection law. - 20.3.
+If this occurs, the school will require the third party to provide sufficient guarantees that it complies with data protection law.
+Shred-it destroys material on site under the supervision of a member of school staff. - 20.3.
 Secure storage bins are available for documents waiting to be shredded.
-Should these become full, excess materials will be stored in the locked archive store.
+Should these become full, excess materials are stored in the locked archive store.